-The Target of Evaluation (TOE), the S3FT9PE microcontroller featuring the TORNADO 2MX2 ACCELERATOR cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+The Target of Evaluation (TOE), the S3FT9PF/S3FT9PT microcontroller featuring the TORNADOTM2MX2 cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA/ECC public key cryptographic library, an [6]AIS31 compliant random number generation library and an [6]AIS31 compliant random number generator.
-The RSA/ECC library further includes the functionality of hash computation.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including optional RSA/ECC/SHA public key cryptographic libraries, an [6]AIS31 compliant random number generation library and an [6]AIS31 compliant random number generator.
+The RSA/ECC/SHA libraries further includes the functionality of hash computation.
 The use for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
 However, this functionality is intended to be used for signature generation and verification only.
 All other software is called Smartcard Embedded Software and is not part of the TOE.

-8 Regarding the RSA and ECC library, the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA and ECC library.
-Hence the TOE can be delivered with or without the functionality of the RSA and ECC library what's resulting in two TOE configurations.
+- Regarding the RSA/ECC/SHA libraries, the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA/ECC/SHA libraries.
+Hence the TOE can be delivered with or without the functionality of the RSA/ECC/SHA libraries what's resulting in two TOE configurations.
 This is considered in this Security Target and corresponding notes (indicated by "optional") are added where required.
-If the user decides not to use the RSA/ECC cryptographic library, the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and Elliptic Curve Cryptography (ECC) is not provided by the TOE.
-Deselecting RSA and ECC library means excluding the code implementing functionality, which the user decided not to use.
-Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality.
+If the user decides not to use the RSA/ECC/SHA cryptographic libraries, the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and Elliptic Curve Cryptography (ECC) is not provided by the TOE.
+Deselecting RSA/ECC/SHA libraries mean excluding the code implementing functionality, which the user decided not to use.
+Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality. - The only difference between S3FT9PF, S3FT9PT and S3FT9PS is at the FLASH memory size in a logical meaning, say, S3FT9PF (304KB), S3FT9PT (264KB) and S3FT9PS (232KB), which means that all 3 microcontrollers have the same layout.